-Black spots or smudges should not be considered normal and it is important to do what you can to tackle and treat any black marks on your fish.
+Black spots or smudges should not just be considered normal and it is important to do what you can to find out what is causing your goldfish to turn black.

-Read this article to learn about black smudge and what to do if your goldfish develops black smudges or spots…
+Read this article to learn more and find out what to do if your goldfish develops black smudges or spots.

 Lice and worms are common goldfish tank parasites.
 Both lice and worms can lead to health problems in your fish and should therefore be dealt with as soon as a potential issue arises.

 Read this article to find out how to spot lice and worms on your fish and how to rid your tank of these parasites…

 Cotton mouth is correctly called “Columnaris bacterial,” and as the name suggests, it is a bacterial infection.
 However, due to the unique appearance of cotton mouth, it is often wrongly diagnosed as a fungus, leading to ineffective treatment.

 Read this article to find out about cotton mouth in goldfish and how to treat this bacterial infection.

 Flukes in goldfish doesn’t refer to an actual disease, but rather a parasite, which comes in two different varieties depending on whether it affects the body or the gills of the fish.